Your Stats πŸ“Š

 πŸ“How Far From the Hole When You Hit the Green

-Of all your approach shots that do hit the green, here's how far they land from the hole.
-Green bars are makeable birdie territory.
-Red bars are very long putts.
+Of all approach shots that reach the green, here's the distribution of where they land.
+Green bars = birdie territory.
+Red bars = lag putt territory.

 0–15 ft